 You can find and run analysis tools from ArcGIS Enterprise through your active portal.
 Tools from your portal represent services running on ArcGIS servers federated with your portal.
 The Portal group of the Analysis ribbon tab and the Portal tab in the Geoprocessing pane show which tools are available through your active portal.
 You can use these tools just as you do other geoprocessing tools.
 The only difference is that the tools run on servers federated with your portal instead of on your local desktop machine.
 These tools also create new output layers in your portal, instead of new data in a local folder or geodatabase.

 Ready To Use tools are geoprocessing services that use ArcGIS Online hosted data and analysis capabilities.
 They are called ready to use because you only need to provide a few basic input features, since all the other data needed for the analysis, as well as the computation, are hosted in ArcGIS Online.
 You can use these tools to solve diverse spatial and network analysis problems, including the following:

 - Routing and service areas on street networks (Network Analysis)

 - Watershed and stream tracing (Hydrology)

-Find Ready To Use Tools in the Ready To Use Tools gallery of the Analysis ribbon tab.
-Clicking one of these tools opens the tool dialog, where you specify input parameter settings.
-When running one of these tools, the output will automatically be given a name based on the service name, copied into your project geodatabase and added to an open map.
+Find Ready To Use tools in the Ready To Use Tools gallery of the Analysis ribbon tab.
+Clicking one of these tools opens the tool dialog box, where you specify input parameter settings.
+When running one of these tools, the output will automatically be given a name based on the service name, copied into your project geodatabase, and added to an open map.